rileywheadon/poll-app/ROADMAP.md

 Step 1: Set up Heroku

-- Sign up for a Heroku basic account (\$7/month)
-- Install the Heroku CLI and set up the app
+- Clone the supabase project so we have a development and production database
+- Set up Redis on production
-- Launch and put the app on rwheadon.dev
+- Configure the `polll.org` URL
-- This is a **Staging Environment**

 Step 2: Go through the production checklist on Supabase

-- Buy a pro account (\$25/month)
-- Set up the supabase CLI
-- Add RLS
 - Add SMTP
 - Add SSL enforcement
 - Enable network restrictions
 - Set the expiry on OTPs
-- Create a branch for development and a branch for production
-- Get the app onto polll.org, the **Production Environment**

 ## Matt